appium/appium-espresso-driver/docs/reference/locator-strategies.md

 |---|---|---|
 |`text`|⭐⭐⭐⭐⭐|`my text`|

-This strategy is mapped to the native Espresso `withText` matcher, which returns elements whose text matches the specified value exactly.
+This strategy is mapped to the native Espresso `withText` matcher, which returns `TextView` elements whose text matches the specified value exactly.

 !!! info "When to Use"

-    Use this strategy for elements that can be identified using their [`text`](https://developer.android.com/reference/android/widget/TextView#attr_android:text) attribute value.
+    Use this strategy for elements that can be identified using their [`TextView.text`](https://developer.android.com/reference/android/widget/TextView#attr_android:text) attribute value.

 ### View Tag